Third Trimester (from 28 weeks to delivery, around 40 weeks)

 - Amniocentesis – to assess lung development for babies at risk of premature delivery

-When the health care provider is concerned about how contractions will affect the fetus' heart rate, the non-stress test may be followed by a contraction stress test.
+When the healthcare practitioner is concerned about how contractions will affect the fetal heart rate, the non-stress test may be followed by a contraction stress test.
 The woman is given a medication that induces mild contractions (stress), after which the heart rate of the fetus is again monitored.